dHuberYoumans/maths/README.md

   <img align="middle" float="left" src="https://github.com/dHuberYoumans/maths/blob/main/images/Eddie_sampled.png" title="sampeld image" height=400px width=auto />
 </p>

+**Remark** There are other sampling algotithms, for example _rejection sampling_ (see the [documentation](https://github.com/dHuberYoumans/maths/blob/main/ImgSampling/README.md)) for more information), which we implement as well.

 ### MeanCurvFlow

 This project is about "minimal surfaces".
 In mathematics, one way to definition states that a surfaces with vanishing _mean curvature_ is called a _minimal surface_.